petepm/Singleton/lyrics.md

   get involved in some good shit, since things will just go so well for you.
 * Thought it was unfortunate that I'd have to get married someday, and it would be so nerve-wracking.
+* Lots of "i" in this song.
+Is this a math joke?!?!?!
+* Not enough courage to try for the connection I want